o3project/odenos/README.md

 What's ODENOS
 ==========================
-ODENOS is a SDN controller framework for orchestrating multi-layer, multi-domain or multi-vendor networks.
+ODENOS is a network orchestration framework for controlling multi-layer, multi-domain or multi-vendor networks.

-ODENOS provides four types of objects, Network, Driver, Operator and Application, and enables programmers to easily design a SDN controller as an arbitral combination of them.
+ODENOS enables programmers to easily design a SDN orchestrator as an arbitral combination of four types of objects, Network, Driver, Operator and Application.

-Currently, ODENOS is written in Java, Python, and Ruby.
+Currently, Some examples which use OpenFlowDriver and Mininet are avaiable.

 How to use ODENOS